 Additionally, information on the following should be added to the statement or be available elsewhere including:

 Jarmans team of experienced employment solicitors are here to guide you through every step of the contract process.
-There are many changes coming in to force in April 2020.
 Contact our dedicated department to discuss your employment law needs.

 From the moment I instructed Jarmans Solicitors I felt confident this would be a quick and seemless purchase, unlike my previous Solicitors!
 Sonia Thrower in particular was amazing at keeping me updated throughout.

 We have just successfully purchased our first home with the help from Sonia Thrower at Jarmans.
 We are very impressed with the service that we received, at first we were quite worried as the person that was given our case had left and Sonia took over at very early stages.
 With our purchase it was very different to normal as we also had land attached to our property where it started to get a little confusing with title numbers etc

 Jarmans Solicitors are friendly, welcoming and very Professional.
 Great attention to detail, wouldn't hesitate to use them again.
 Thank you to Julia for all your help.

 “Good morning Kendra, I wish to thank you for acting so brilliantly on my behalf; your calm, knowledgeable, compassionate approach reassured me and gave me confidence with the decisions I made (as a result of your counsel) during a difficult and challenging time.
 I have appreciated the regular phone calls and timely communications from you, it has been a privilege to work with you and I am happy with the outcome you have worked to achieve for me.
 As you are aware, what happened